-The gross liabilities for unrecognized tax benefits excluding interest and penalties were \$170.6 million and \$231.3 million as of August 30, 2019 and August 31, 2018, respectively.
-If the total unrecognized tax benefits at August 30, 2019 and August 31, 2018 were recognized in the future, \$112.4 million and \$186.0 million would decrease the respective effective tax rates.
+The gross liabilities for unrecognized tax benefits excluding interest and penalties were \$163 million and \$194 million as of February 28, 2020 and March 1, 2019, respectively.
+If the total unrecognized tax benefits at February 28, 2020 and March 1, 2019 were recognized in the future, \$107 million and \$134 million would decrease the respective effective tax rates.

-The combined amount of accrued interest and penalties related to tax positions taken on our tax returns were approximately \$23.2 million and \$23.1 million for the three months ended August 30, 2019 and August 31, 2018, respectively.
+The combined amount of accrued interest and penalties related to tax positions taken on our tax returns were approximately \$23 million and \$24 million for the three months ended February 28, 2020 and March 1, 2019, respectively.
 These amounts were included in long-term income taxes payable in their respective years.

 The timing of the resolution of income tax examinations is highly uncertain as are the amounts and timing of tax payments that are part of any audit settlement process.
-These events could cause large fluctuations in the balance sheet classification of current and long-term assets and liabilities.
+These events could cause large fluctuations in the balance sheet classification of our tax assets and liabilities.
 We believe that within the next 12 months, it is reasonably possible that either certain audits will conclude or statutes of limitations on certain income tax examination periods will expire, or both.
-Given the uncertainties described above, we can only determine a range of estimated potential decreases in underlying unrecognized tax benefits ranging from \$0 to approximately \$20.0 million.
+Given the uncertainties described above, we can only determine a range of estimated potential decreases in underlying unrecognized tax benefits ranging from \$0 to approximately \$20 million over the next 12 months.

-In addition, in the United States, the European Commission, countries in the European Union and other countries where we do business, we are subject to potential changes in relevant tax, accounting and other laws, regulations and interpretations, including changes to tax laws applicable to corporate multinationals such as Adobe.
-These countries and other governmental bodies have or could make unprecedented assertions about how taxation is determined in their jurisdictions that are contrary to the way in which we have interpreted and historically applied the rules and regulations described above in our income tax returns filed in such jurisdictions.
+In addition, in countries where we conduct business and in jurisdictions in which we are subject to tax, including those covered by governing bodies that enact tax laws applicable to us, such as the European Commission of the European Union, we are subject to potential changes in relevant tax, accounting and other laws, regulations and interpretations, including changes to tax laws applicable to corporate multinationals such as Adobe.
+These countries, other governmental bodies and intergovernmental economic organizations such as the Organization for Economic Cooperation and Development, have or could make unprecedented assertions about how taxation is determined in their jurisdictions that are contrary to the way in which we have interpreted and historically applied the rules and regulations described above in such jurisdictions.
+In the current global tax policy environment, any changes in laws, regulations and interpretations related to these assertions could adversely affect our effective tax rates or result in other costs to us which could adversely affect our operations and financial results.

-Moreover, we are subject to the continual examination of our income tax returns by the U.S. Internal Revenue Service and other domestic and foreign tax authorities.
+Moreover, we are subject to the continual examination of our income tax returns by the IRS and other domestic and foreign tax authorities.
 These tax examinations are expected to focus on our intercompany transfer pricing practices as well as other matters.
 We regularly assess the likelihood of outcomes resulting from these examinations to determine the adequacy of our provision for income taxes and have reserved for adjustments that may result from these examinations.
+We cannot provide assurance that the final determination of any of these examinations will not have an adverse effect on our operating results and financial position.